Compare the Pair

 Not sure what the difference between an Industry SuperFund and a retail super fund is?
 Click here.

-Compare the Pair - It's not too late
+Compare the Pair - How'd you decide?

 Another important difference is that Industry SuperFunds are run only to profit members, while banks and insurance companies use their super funds to generate corporate profits, which are returned as dividends to shareholders, not members.
 Think about that next time you hear that a bank has made record profits.